-What would you do if you want someone’s password for an account?
-You cannot just ask right away, because that will never work if you are a trusted friend.
-So what you do next is set up a trap, fake the users to retrieve it.
+What would you do if you wanted someone’s password for an account?
+You cannot just ask immediately because that will never work if you are a trusted friend.
+So what you do next is set up a trap and fake the users to retrieve it.
 In this post, I am sharing necessary details on Phishing and types of Phishing.

 What is Phishing?
 Types of Phishing

-Let’s say I have an account is some xyz bank, which is widespread, and you know it.
-Since you cannot get the details directly, you send me an email that is disguised to be coming from that bank.
-It is designed using real using logos, correctly formatted sentences, and with the bank’s manager name under it.
+Let’s say I have an account is some XYZ bank, which is widespread, and you know it.
+Since you cannot get the details directly, you send me an email disguised as coming from that bank.
+It is designed using real using logos, correctly formatted sentences, and the bank’s manager’s name under it.
 It is almost impossible for me to find if that email is fake.

 According to Wikipedia :

 Phishing is a Criminal activity using social engineering techniques.
 Phishers attempt to fraudulently acquire sensitive information, such as passwords and credit card details, by masquerading as a trustworthy person or business in an electronic communication.
 (Wikipedia)

 An SMS message designed to scare the recipient into calling a number to enquire about something (like a piece of fake purchase information or tempting lottery money) would provide the attacker a validation of your number, meaning he knows that this number is valid.